Dr. Christina Jarvis

 Ph.D., Penn State University

 Christina Jarvis, Professor of English, joined Fredonia's faculty in 2000, and has taught more than twenty-five different English and American Studies courses.
 Professor Jarvis earned her Ph.D. in English with a minor in Women's Studies from Penn State University and also holds a B.A. in history from Rutgers University.
-She is the author of the book The Male Body at War: American Masculinity during World War II, and has published articles on war and gender in journals such as Women's Studies, The Southern Quarterly, The Journal of Men’s Studies, and War, Literature & the Arts.
+She is the author of the books Lucky Mud & Other Foma: A Field Guide to Kurt Vonnegut's Environmentalism and Planetary Citizenship (2022) and The Male Body at War: American Masculinity during World War II (2004, 2010), and has published articles on war and gender in journals such as Women's Studies, The Southern Quarterly, The Journal of Men’s Studies, and War, Literature & the Arts.

 Seminars on Kurt Vonnegut's writings, 20th-century American literature and culture, American Studies, environmental literature, writing and social change, and sustainability.

-My research interests include ecocriticism, environmental literature, sustainability, 20th-century American literature and culture, war and gender, and American Studies.
-I am currently completing a book project on environmental aspects of Kurt Vonnegut’s writings.
+My research interests include ecocriticism, environmental literature, sustainability, 20th-century American literature and culture, war and gender, American Studies, and various projects on Kurt Vonnegut's writings.

 Awards and Honors